RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ![alt text](https://github.com/RetroNora/Elzab_ComPan_8/blob/main/keyb.jpg)

 ## STORAGE
-ComPAN has Rockwell 6765 FDC and can use up to 4 5,25 inch FDDs.
+My ComPAN has Rockwell 6765 FDC and can use up to 4 5,25 inch FDDs.
 There are modules with two FDDs or one FDD and 20Mb Winchester.
 The Winchester controller is inside the drive module and seems to use a FDD interface to connect to system.